tantany/Around-The-U.S.-web-project-4/README.md

 ## Practicum by Yandex Web Course

 ### Overview
-This project summerizes the topic "Basic JavaScript and Working with the Browser" and "Basic JavaScript and Working with the Browser".
+This project summerizes the topics:
+- "Basic JavaScript and Working with the Browser"
+- "Object-Oriented Programming"
+- "Project Building with Webpack"

 ### Here are the course subjects that were incorporated into the project:
 1. JS